jordankaiser/documentation-drupal/chapter1/content-modeling/entities/entity-api-implementation-basics.md

 ## Content entity basics

 Unlike Config entities Content entities are fieldable.
-Those fields can be shared among all entities of a tiven type, those fields are called base fields.
+Those fields can be shared among all entities of a given type, those fields are called base fields.
 Fields that are unique among the the sub-type are called bundle fields.